jcvdwlt/JC/_posts/2022-12-21-Tolstoys-confessions.markdown

 The belief in undefined “progress” has no substance.
 The duties of everyday life obscure our confusion about ultimate motivations.

-Life contains suffering and death.
-Reason alone cannot grant a finite life ultimate meaning.

 The question of life: What will come of what I do today or tomorrow?
 Progress in the infinite means nothing.

-Empiricism can say nothing about first causes.
+Empiricism (science) can say nothing about first causes (a potential source of ultimate meaning).

-Abstract philosophy or metaphysics can only restate the question of life.
+Philosophy can only restate the question of life.

 Reason cannot answer life’s question, and suffering and death exists, therefore life is evil and should end.